synereo/synereo-node/README.md

 --------|--------
 admin@localhost|a

+After successful login, there may be a delay before you can see blockchain wallet address in "About" screen.

 **NOTE**: This username and password can be changed by editing the `eval.conf` file inside the running container.
 Information on how to do this will be made available shortly.

 ## Stopping the Container